knightfury101/Unriddle_Task1_v1/README.md

-# Unriddle Take Home Test 1
+# Unriddle Take Home Test 1 Version 1

 This is an AI Chat Component built using NextJS App Router.
 In this I've used Tiptap, Novel, and OpenAI API.
 I implemented Bubble Editor Menu from Tiptap and a side component of Ask AI.